jimmy-wynendaele/markdown-warmup/README.md

 This is a list of our recommendations for the :poop: website:

-* Make the website scale for mobile
+* Optimise the website for mobile users
 * Fix the links on the website, or remove broken links
 * Add a better navigation
 * Remove images that are not necessary